malli3131/HadoopTutorial/Kafka/Notes.md

 * Kafka stores streams of records into topics.
 * Kafka topic is a category to hold the messages from one application.
 * Kafka topic is a collection of partitions.
+* kafka topics are multi subscribers.
 * Kafka partition is a distributed element for data distribution in Kafka.
 * Kafka partition contains an immutable ordered sequence of messages.
 * Kafka partition stores in one more Kafka brokers in a replicated fashion.
+* Kafka partition is immutable.
+* Kakfa partition is also called structured commit log.
 * Kafka message is a unit of data to store.
 * Kafka message contains key, value and timestamp.
+* Every message in kafka partition is assigned to a sequential id number called ***offset***
 * Kafka has four core APIs:
   * Producer API
   * Consumer API